dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 If a DAC rejects a loaded GC, it will return `E_FAIL` from DAC APIs that would otherwise need to interact with the GC.

-### Loader State Machine

-The loading of a standalone GC by the EE is governed by a state machine with these states:

-* `LOCAL_GC_STATUS_STARTING` - The EE has initiated a standalone GC load, but has not done anything yet.
-* `LOCAL_GC_STATUS_DONE_LOAD` - The EE has looked for a file with `StandaloneGCName` in the directory `StandaloneGCLocation` and called `LoadLibrary` on it successfully.
-* `LOCAL_GC_STATUS_GET_VERSIONINFO` - The EE has successfully located the version information function from the standalone GC.
-* `LOCAL_GC_STATUS_CALL_VERSIONINFO` - The EE has successfully called the version information function and received a response.
-* `LOCAL_GC_STATUS_VERSION_CHECK` - The EE has performed the version check and it succeeded.
-* `LOCAL_GC_STATUS_GET_INITIALIZER` - The EE has successfully located the GC initialization function.
-* `LOCAL_GC_STATUS_DONE` - The EE has successfully called the GC initialization function and the standalone GC is fully initialized.

-If loading a standalone GC fails, the combination of which state the loader was in at the point of failure and the HRESULT that indicates *how* that state failed is enough to log a diagnostic indicative of what occured.

 ## Outstanding Questions